-- A blog helps you build an audience, and you want an audience to read your content and to learn more about your brand.
+- A blog helps you build an audience, and you want an audience to read your content and learn more about your brand.

 - It attracts readers to your site.
 Google wants to see lots of valuable and new content on your site, and that means that you’re gonna have to keep on updating it if you wanna appear on the first search results pages.
 And what’s a better way than running a blog, right?
-Updating a website where you just offer your services – or where you have your portfolio – is going to be very hard on the long run.
+Updating a website where you just offer your services – or where you have your portfolio – is going to be very hard in the long run.